 Toye’s long history of controlling huge drunken audiences stood her in good stead to deal with a cynical media pack.

 The veteran senior political journalist from Murdoch’s rag, the Courier-Mail, actually subsequently wrote praising Toye’s grasp of the issues and of her ability to manage hostile questioning with calm good humour.

 In our hearts, we always knew our Rainbow candidate couldn’t win.
 Nevertheless, Toye did surprisingly well.

 Far more importantly, she very publicly proved a broad range of points in the arena of public opinion and in doing so, once again, smashed numerous shibboleths.

-People came to know Toye as a very decent, if somewhat extraordinary person whose life was beyond their experience.
+People came to see her as a decent, if somewhat extraordinary person whose life was beyond their experience.

-In between opening and running bars, Toye worked with the Les Girls troupe in Kings Cross and was a star guest at numerous Queen’s Birthday Balls.
+In between opening and running bars, Toye worked with the Les Girls troupe in Kings Cross.
+She guest stared at numerous Queen’s Birthday Balls.

 She was one of the first trans entertainers in Australia to sing in their own voice.